dianashams/survcompare/README.md

  * calibration measures: calibration slope, calibration alpha,
  * overall fit: Brier score, Scaled Brier score.

-#### FAQ1: Why to compare these models?
+#### FAQ1: Why these (CoxPH and SRF) models?
-CoxPH model is a very popular survival model, which assumes linear dependency of the log-hazards on the predictors.
-In its classical form, the effect of predictors is constant in time which underlies the proportionality assumption; this also means that the estimates are the averaged-over-time effects.
-CoxPH is a robust and easy-to-interpret model.
+CoxPH model is a widely used survival model proved to be robust and easy to interprete.
+It assumes linear dependency of the log-hazards on the predictors; in its classical form, the effect of predictors is time-invariant which underlies the proportionality assumption.
+This  means that models' estimates are the averaged over time effects of predictors on the instant chances of survival.

 SRF is a machine learning algorithm that recursively splits the data into the sub-samples with similar survival profiles.
-It can deal with non-proportionate hazards and automatically captures non-linear and interaction terms.
+It can deal with non-proportionate hazards and automatically captures non-linear and interaction terms, on top of the linear dependencies that CoxPH handles.
+However, it tends to overfit, and interpretation of radom forests' predictions is not straightforward especially for the survival data.

-Given these qualities, choosing the SRF as the comparison allows to  test the presence of the compex dependencies in the data, which are not handled by the CoxPH.
-A researcher may choose to use a different model at the end, but the relative performance of these models can be instrumental in deciding if a complex model is needed at all.
+Given these qualities, SRF vs CoxPH's comparison is indicative of compex data dependencies, and quantifies the cost of using a simpler CoxPH model versus more flexible alternatives.

 #### FAQ2: Why the ensemble and not just SRF?
 The ensemble of Cox and SRF takes the predictions of the Cox model and adds to the list of predictors to train SRF.
-This way, we make sure that linearity is captured by SRF at  least as good as the Cox model, and hence the marginal outperformance can be attributed to the qualities of SRF that Cox does not have, i.e. data complexity.
+This way, we make sure that linearity is captured by SRF at least as good as in the Cox model, and hence the marginal outperformance of the ensemble over the Cox model can be fully attributed to the qualities of SRF that Cox does not have, that is, data complexity.

 ### How to use the package
 You can install the package from its github directory by running the `devtools::install_github("dianashams/survcompare")` command.
 The main function to use is `survcompare(data, predictors)`.
 The data should be in a form of a data frame, with "time" and "event" columns defining the survival outcome.
 A list of column names corresponding to the predictors to be used should also be supplied.